The Importance of Hormonal Balance for Menopause

-- Provides protection from heart disease.
+- Protects from heart disease.

 This list could go on and on, but hopefully, you get the point.
 Estrogen is vital in so many ways.

 But here is an example of hormonal balance/unbalance: you can have too much of a hormone.
-A surplus of estrogen can produce many of the same problems as a lack of estrogen…at times, even more problems.
+A surplus of estrogen can produce many of the same problems as a lack of estrogen…at times, even more, problems.